twilio/stashboard/markdown/restapi.markdown

 Param          Optional    Description
 -----           ---------   --------------------------------
+name            Optional    The name of the status

 description     Optional    The description of the status

-severity        Optional    The severity of the status.
+level           Optional    The level of the status.
+Must be
-                            Must be a positive integer
-                            greater than zero
+                            a string value listed in the
+                            levels resource (see below)

 image           Optional    The filename of the image, with
                             no extension.
 See the